Seamful XAI: Operationalizing Seamful Design in Explainable AI: Introduction

-In the rest of this paper, we situate the notion of Seamful XAI in the broader literature in seamful design, XAI, and RAI.
-Next, we share the what, how, and why of our proposed design process.
-Then, we share our methods for an empirical study to explore both the design process of, and the values afforded by, seamful XAI, using a scenario-based co-design activity.
+Below we first situate the notion of Seamful XAI in the broader literature in seamful design, XAI, and RAI.
+Based on these perspectives, we introduce our proposed design process in Section~\ref{sec:sxai design process}.
+In Section~\ref{mehods}, we share our methods for conducting an empirical study to apply the design process.
 Finally, we share findings from the study with 43 users and practitioners of diverse roles.
-This paper presents a foundational step toward Seamful XAI through conceptual, methodological, and empirical advances: \begin{itemize}[nolistsep,noitemsep,left=0.5em] \item We conceptually transfer the notion of seams from Ubicomp to AI and introduce the notion of Seamful XAI. \item We operationalize seamful XAI by introducing a design process that aims to help designers and developers augment user agency and understanding by proactively identifying and designing with seams. \item We share empirical insights and implications from a formative scenario-based co-design study with 43 AI practitioners and end-users.
-We highlight how our process helped participants anticipate and design with seams, how designing seamful XAI can enhance explainability and user agency, foster multidisciplinary collaboration, and facilitate proactive harm mitigation.
-We also share challenges and tensions around the process. \end{itemize}{}
+This paper presents a foundational step toward Seamful XAI.
+Our research contributions have 3 layers:

+\begin{itemize}[nolistsep,noitemsep,left=0.5em] \item \textit{Conceptual:} By introducing the notion of Seamful XAI, this paper breaks new ground and presents the pioneering effort to (a)~conceptually translate and (b)~explicitly define seams in the context of AI technologies--~uncharted areas despite calls for seamful design in AI~\cite{ehsan2021explainability, kaur2022sensible}. \item \textit{Methodological:} To operationalize Seamful XAI, we offer a design process that allows stakeholders to proactively identify seams and use them to augment explainability and user agency. \item \textit{Empirical:} The findings and implications of our co-design study with 43 AI practitioners and end-users showcase that Seamful XAI aids participants in anticipating and designing with seams, enhancing explainability and user agency, promoting collaboration, and facilitating harm mitigation. \end{itemize}